When is ‘love bombing’ coercive control?

 What are some red flags for controlling behaviours?

 In some cases, controlling behaviours can become a more serious form of abuse called coercive control.
 This is a pattern of behaviour that uses tactics of manipulation, pressure and fear to control someone.
 Technology is often used because it allows an abuser to constantly track and re-check a partner’s movements.
 This is a form of abuse called ‘tech-based coercive control’.
+Read our online safety advisory on how technology is playing an increasing role in coercive control.

 Controlling behaviours can be hard to spot.
 Sometimes they look like they're just enthusiastic or over-the-top signs of affection.